 - Cook pasta according to package, drain, and toss with 1 T. oil.

 - In a large saute pan, saute onion in the olive oil until transparent.
+Add the garlic and stir for one more minute.
 Add the wine, clam juice, tomatoes, banana peppers, and salt and pepper.

 - Bring sauce to a boil, reduce, and cook for 20 minutes.